luqmanmusah/web_scraper/README.md

 # Prerequisites

 If you intend to download the project, you will need to have Ruby already installed on your machine.
-For more information on how to install Ruby, follow [the link]('https://www.ruby-lang.org/en/downloads/')
+For more information on how to install Ruby, follow [@the link]('https://www.ruby-lang.org/en/downloads/')

 # Installation Instructions